 Architectural Review Committee

 Chair: Mike Stapleton

-Members: Tim Carrigan, John Calhoun, Melissa Drake, Wayne McDaniel, Pat Parker, Steve Parker, John Shoemaker
+Members: Tim Carrigan, John Calhoun, Melissa Drake, Wayne McDaniel, Steve Parker, John Shoemaker

 Communications & Community Relations Committee